• Thrifty Tips

 6:00am – I wake up and make a real breakfast for my family.
 You can see my breakfast schedule below.
 Kids make beds before school and a specific child unloads dishes.

 6:30am – Assigned child sets table.
-Everyone eats breakfast while eating my husband reads from the scriptures and we have family prayer.
+Everyone eats breakfast.
+While eating my husband reads from the scriptures and we have family prayer.

-7:00 am- Teens off to school, I start my cleaning schedule and help younger children get ready for school.
+7:00 am – Teens off to school, I start my cleaning schedule and help younger children get ready for school.

 8:30am – Smaller kids off to school.
-I am done with my list of cleaning to do’s for the day.
+I am done with my list of cleaning to-do’s for the day.

 8:30-12:00 – If I work out I do this now, and then start blogging (thus burning calories while sitting on my butt).
-Sometimes I go coupon shopping or run errands (if I had little kids I would play, read stories, make snacks ect.)
-Basically this is MY time to do what I want to do.
+Sometimes I go coupon shopping or run errands (if I had little kids I would play, read stories, make snacks etc.) Basically this is MY time to do what I want to do.

 12:00 – 2:30 – Kindergartener comes home.
 Make lunch.
 Spend time with him (go to parks, read, play, walks ect.)
 Think about dinner here – if crockpot I get it started now.
 Or pull out a freezer meal – they make me really happy.

 2:45 – 8pm.
 Older kids get home from school, homework first + snack.
 Evening routines start with soccer practices, ballet, wrestling, baseball, and all other mommy taxi type jobs.
 PS – I use the free cozi app to keep my crazy schedule – it’s amazing.
-Dinner sometime in there too, depending on schedule.
+Dinner sometime in there too, time depending on schedule.

 8:00 – Bedtime routines.
 Kids must clean + pick up their rooms before going to bed.
 I will wipe down kitchen counters/dining table before bed and pick up my room.
 Stories, showers, teethbrushin’, prayers and bedtime.